mutualmobile/lavaca/source/README.md

 # Lavaca with grunt

 Lavaca with grunt is a Lavaca branch optimized for build processes with command line build tool [Grunt](http://gruntjs.com).
 All the grunt build tasks are defined in grunt.js.
-This branch is highly experimental and welcomes any changes made towards the grunt taks to make the build process better and even more automatic.
+This branch is highly experimental and welcomes any changes made towards the grunt tasks to make the build process better and even more automated.

 ## Setup